Prabodh Chandra Bagchi: Academic career and contributions

 Prabodh Chandra, who already established himself as an exponent in Sinology joined Visva Bharati University at Santiniketan as Director of Research Studies under the Chinese Cultural Studies Scheme on a special grant from the Chinese Government in the year 1945.
 He was still on deputation from Calcutta University.
-In the meantime, the government of India created a Chair Professorship at Peking University to promote Sino-Indian understanding and cultural ties and Prabodh Chandra was selected for this prestigious post for a period of two years.
+In the meantime, the government of India created a Chair Professorship at Peking University to promote Sino-Indian understanding and cultural ties.
+Prabodh Chandra was selected for this prestigious post for a period of two years.
 He fulfilled his new assignment successfully and his house at 41\M Legation Street in Peking became a hub of Indo-Chinese cultural activities.

 An international conference (23–24 November 2008) was held in Beijing to commemorate the 110th birth anniversary of Professors Prabodh Chandra Bagchi and Tan Yunshan by remembering their scholarly contribution to Sino-Indian studies.
-At this international Conference which was inaugurated by Mrs.Nirupama Rao, then the Ambassador to China.
-A book on the collection of articles written by Prabodh Chandra was also released (India and China: Interactions through Buddhism and Diplomacy).
+This conference which was inaugurated by Mrs. Nirupama Rao, then Indian Ambassador to China.
+A book on the collection of articles written by Prabodh Chandra was also released at the conference (India and China: Interactions through Buddhism and Diplomacy).